palantir/gradle-baseline/docs/java-style-guide/readme.md

 }
 ```

-##### The default case is present
+##### The default case is last

-Each switch statement includes a default statement group, even if it
+The default case is always the last case in a switch statement.

-contains no code.
-The default case is always the last case in a switch
+The default case is omitted for switch statements on an enumeration to enable error
-statement.
+checking tools to alert for unhandled new enumeration values.

 #### Annotations